-- (g)(1) Pack animals are prohibited in designated camping areas and historic ranches, except in the Common Corrals and associated camping aea. - (g)(2) The feeding or dropping of forage in park areas, except for palletized feed or certified weed and seed-free hay, straw, whole grains or cubed products is prohibited. - (g)(3) All livestock entering or leaving the recreation area must meet state requirements regarding health certificates and brand inspections.
+- (g)(1) Pack animals are prohibited in designated camping areas and historic ranches, except in the Common Corrals and its designated camping area to the east. - (g)(2) The feeding or dropping of forage in park areas, except for pelletized feed or certified weed and seed-free hay, straw, whole grains or cubed products is prohibited. - (g)(3) All livestock entering or leaving the recreation area must meet state requirements regarding health certificates and brand inspections.

 Determination: the Superintendent of Bighorn Canyon NRA has determined these are the minimum necessary restrictions to provide for the protection of the park resources.
-Resource Management at

-Bighorn Canyon includes an aggressive invasive weed program that is consistent with existing state and federal programs to minimize the spread of exotic invasive species.
+Resource management at Bighorn Canyon includes an aggressive invasive weed program that is consistent with existing state and federal programs to minimize the spread of exotic invasive species.